alphillips/chatty-bot/README.md

 # chatty-bot
 Little framework to test and build Facebook Messenger Chatbots on Node

-You can your app from the commandline
+You can run your app from the command line

 ![Command line example](cmd.png)